 The census date is the deadline by which your enrolment and fees must be finalised for each semester.
-It is the last day that you can withdraw from a course(s) without incurring financial liability for student contribution or tuition fees.
+It is the last day that you can withdraw from a course(s) without incurring academic or financial liability.

-If you drop a course (class) from your enrolment on or before the semester census date the course will be completely removed from your record and you will not be charged student contribution/tuition fees or have a grade applied.
+If you drop a course (class) from your enrolment on or before the semester census date the course will be completely removed from your record, you will not be charged student contribution/tuition fees or have a grade applied.